D067659/tpmc_documentation/evaluation/edit_api_usecase.md

 Edit an existing API based on the following information:

 In the list, select the API `COVID-19 data`, click on "Show Detail" and switch to edit mode.
-Change the name of the API to `COVID-19 Cases` and set the priorty to `Medium`.
+Change the name of the API to `COVID-19 Cases`.

 Save the edited API to complete this use-case.
 Feel free to try it out!

 #### Control criteria
 A edited API is changed correctly at the users account.
-The name should be different than before and the priority changed (this would only affect the selection of an API for a given function if there are multiple APIs for one function).
 The saved API will look like this in the database after a succesful save (in JSON form):
 ```
 {
    "url_api_detail":"http://127.0.0.1:8001/services/manage_apis/a6c661ac-a530-4792-a743-47bb912b5ba4/",